lucasbuttafuoco/Solvd/README.md

    - Get metadata of a class fields.
    - Get metadata of a class constructors.
    - Get metadata of a class methods.

+Thread example:
+    - Using Thread class and Runnable interface to create threads.